 5. Pay Attention to the Details

 Details matter.
 Having a kitchen that is laid out with the proper work triangle (between the stove, sink, and fridge) is important.
 How comfortable your dining chairs are will impact how much your guests enjoy their dinner.
 The one corner where the wallpaper is peeling will stick in people’s minds and negate the thousands of dollars you spent.

 A living space should have something that draws the eye and creates a flow.
 People are drawn to fireplaces or dramatic works of art.
 Place them strategically to lead people through your space and draw them to congregate where you want.

 7. It’s What You Don’t See That Matters

 Much like a dirty chopping board in an otherwise clean bar kitchen (one of Taffer’s pet peeves), a dirty and cluttered space ruins everything for a home.
 If you have visible clutter, dirt, dust, grime, cobwebs, and chipped paint, it doesn’t matter how much you spent or how great your design is.

 8. Don’t Let Limitations Stop You

 You don’t need a huge budget or a team of experts like Taffer to make a great design.
 Get creative.
-A killer concept, a nice coat of paint, a few standout accessories and some DIY ingenuity can end up looking like a million bucks.
-Passion and creativity trumps money every time.
+A killer concept, a nice coat of paint, a few standout accessories, and some DIY ingenuity can end up looking like a million bucks.
+Passion and creativity trump money every time.